2F4S7/2F4S7/README.md

 - Back End – PHP, Python, NodeJS
 - Databases – MySQL

- ### Hobby
+ ### ⚡Hobby
 - 💪 I like to write code
--  :clapper:I love to draw and edit videos in my spare time
+-  :clapper:I like to draw and edit videos in my spare time
-- ⚡ I like to write code and test it in action
+- :gear: I like to write code and test it in action

 <br />